 If you take payments online, ensure your site is payment card industry compliant and use encryption on all areas of the site which take personal information.

 Even if your site is secure, you need to demonstrate it to potential customers before they are likely to buy from you.
-Most internet shoppers will recognise the signs of secure web pages – the https:// page prefix and the padlock symbol at the bottom right of the page – but these only appear once a customer has reached the transaction stage.
+Most internet shoppers will recognise the signs of secure web pages – the https:// page prefix and the padlock symbol in their web browser – but these only appear once a customer has reached the transaction stage.

 Adding background about your business’ trading history along with customer testimonials will further endorse your credibility.
 You should also list any professional or trade bodies which you belong to.
 Membership of any accredited body will help reassure visitors that you are trustworthy.